 Where a person ('the accused') is kept in service custody after being charged1 with a service offence2, he must be brought before a judge advocate3 as soon as practicable4.
 The judge advocate may by order authorise the keeping of the accused in service custody5, but only if:

-(1) he is satisfied that there are substantial grounds for believing that the accused, if released from custody, would: (a) fail to attend any hearing in the proceedings against him; (b) commit an offence while released; or (c) interfere with witnesses or otherwise obstruct the course of justice, whether in relation to
+(1) he is satisfied that there are substantial grounds for believing that the accused, if released from custody, would: (a) fail to attend any hearing in the proceedings against him; (b) commit an offence while released; or (c) interfere with witnesses or otherwise obstruct the course

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.